swatinarang1225/leetCode-Solutions/README.md

 # LeetCode Solved Problems in Python

+Hi Everyone!!!

+This repository contains LeetCode Solved Problem in python.
+Below you can find the link to problem and its Solution.
+Hope it helps :)

+Thanks

 ![Leetcode+Python](https://user-images.githubusercontent.com/28431152/192743038-9eac81e8-4cac-44dd-bcf6-04ed1eef4701.png)

 | Sr. No | Problem Name                          | Difficulty Level | Problem Link                                                                    | Problem Solution                                                                                                                |
 | ------ | ------------------------------------- | ---------------- | -------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |